raphael-group/hatchet/docs/source/doc_manual_install.md

     ```

-6. **Build and install HATCHet**
+6. **Build and install HATCHet2**

-    Execute the following commands from the root of HATCHet's repository.
+    Execute the following commands from the root of HATCHet2's repository.
     ```shell
     $ pip install .
     ```